"Welcome Home, Jenny Sutter" is coming to TheatreUNCA Mainstage this semester!

-We are glad you have chosen to continue your education at North Carolina's designated Liberal Arts institution!
+We are glad you have chosen to continue your education at North Carolina's designated liberal arts institution!
 We appreciate the hard work and sacrifice all Student Veterans have made, and we deem it an honor to provide support, guidance, and information to assist you in being successful at UNC Asheville.

-Getting Started at UNC Asheville
+Student Life at UNC Asheville

 Student Veterans have a very special place here at UNC Asheville, and we encourage you to look into the various opportunities available for you to connect with our campus community, as well as our community of Student Veterans.
 Some of these opportunities include (but are not limited to):